sonertari/SSLproxy/README.md

 but not Encrypted SNI in TLS 1.3.
 It is able to work with RSA, DSA and ECDSA keys and DHE and ECDHE cipher suites.

+The following features of SSLproxy are IPv4 only:
+- Divert addresses for listening programs in proxyspecs
+- SSLproxy return addresses dynamically assigned to connections
+- IP addresses in the ua and ra options
+- IP and ethernet addresses of clients in user authentication
+- Target IP and ethernet addresses in mirror logging

 #### OCSP, HPKP, HSTS, Upgrade et al.

 SSLproxy implements a number of defences against mechanisms which would